yaahc/rustconf/rust-for-non-systems-programmers.md

 of a blob of data with named fields and methods.
 Then, we *derive* some traits for it.
 Traits are what Python programmers sometimes call protocols, or what Java calls interfaces.
-Here, `Debug` lets us pretty-print the struct's data, `Clone` lets us deeply copy it, and `Deserialize` lets us deserialize it from JSON --- or, with other serde libraries, XML, YAML, TOML, Protobufs, and more.
+Here, `Debug` lets us pretty-print the struct's data, `Clone` lets us deeply copy it, and <crate serde>'s `Deserialize` lets us deserialize it from JSON --- or, with other serde libraries, XML, YAML, TOML, Protobufs, and more.

-Next slide: Using the `Deserialize` implementation with `serde_json`.
+Next slide: Using the `Deserialize` implementation with <crate serde_json>.

 ---